brad-tan/Myki-Balance-Widget/README.md

 # Myki Balance Widget (Scriptable)

-A handy Scriptable widget to display your Myki balance directly on your iOS home screen!
-Stay on top of your myki funds in the Melbourne, Australia.
+A handy Scriptable widget to display your Myki balance directly on your iOS home screen.
+Stay on top of your Myki funds in the Melbourne, Australia (at least until contactless bank card payments are added to the Myki system).

 This relies on the PTV API but amazingly doesn't require an API key.

 ![IMG_99B71EED3BEB-1-preview](https://github.com/brad-tan/Myki-Balance-Widget/assets/105221827/7fe3c9d6-2d57-48c1-bd75-1b55148fb5bb)